 Every individual has the right to submit a request and know information related to the platform's activities and has the right to view public information - unprotected - in exchange for a financial fee.
-The applicant doesn't need to have a certain quality or interest in this information to obtain it, nor will it not expose the person to any legal accountability related to this right, which strengthens the system of integrity, transparency, and accountability.
+The applicant doesn't need to have a certain quality or interest in this information to obtain it, nor will it subject the person to any legal liability related to this right, which strengthens the system of integrity, transparency, and accountability.
+These rights include:

-- That all requests to access or obtain public information are dealt with based on equality and non-discrimination between individuals.
+- All requests to access or obtain public information are dealt with based on equality and non-discrimination between individuals.

-- Any restrictions on requesting access to protected information that you receive, produce or deal with the platform should be justified clearly and explicitly.
+- Any restrictions on requesting access to protected information that should be justified clearly and explicitly.

 - Information that the disclosure of harms the state's national security, policy, interests, or rights.

 - Information that includes recommendations, suggestions, or consultations for the issuance of legislation or government decision has not yet been issued.

 - Information of a commercial, industrial, financial or economic nature, the disclosure of which would lead to profit achievement or encounter loss in an illegal manner.

 - Scientific or technical research, or rights that contain an intellectual property right whose disclosure leads to an infringement of a moral right.

 - Information related to bids, and auctions, the disclosure of which would prejudice competition's fairness.

 - Information confidential or personal under another system requires specific legal procedures to access or obtain it.